dmattp/nylon/README.md

           end)

-In some cases, it may be desireable to block a cord until some specific event occurs, such as a callback from native C code.
+In some cases, it may be desireable to unschedule a cord until some specific event occurs, such as a callback from native C code.
 This can be accomplished with the "sleep_manual" function which provides a manual "wake-up" mechanism.

     Nylon.cord('wait_for_c_library',